 Just like Vinza, even Zaramo is the name of a Tanzanian group that has its own distinct culture.
 It can be considered if you want a Tanzanian name rooted deeply in its culture.

-- Popular Catalan Names For Baby Boys And Girls
+Infographic: Unique Tanzanian Names For Boys And Girls